 You don't need a Montessori classroom to apply Montessori principles.
 Many ideas are practical, low-cost, and powerfully effective in state schools.

-1. Observation-Based Planning
+Observation-Based Lesson Planning

 Instead of planning a lesson and delivering it regardless of where children are, observe first.
 What are children fascinated by?
 Where do they struggle?
 Use this intelligence to follow their lead.
-In EYFS, this is already practice.
+In EYFS, this is already practise.
 In Key Stage 1, it's less common but equally valuable.

-2. Concrete Materials Progression
+Using Concrete Learning Materials

 When teaching number, start with objects children can touch and move (counters, bead strings, base-10 blocks).
 Progress to pictorial representations (drawing, dots, tallies).
 Only then move to abstract numerals.
 This CPA progression (Concrete-Pictorial-Abstract) is now central to mastery approaches in maths.

-3. Mixed-Age Reading Groups
+Implementing Mixed-Age Learning Groups

 Rather than rigid ability bands, try flexible groups where younger and older children work together.
 The older child reads aloud; the younger child listens and absorbs.
 Older children often consolidate fluency through helping younger ones.